Malish-Studio/MalishStuWebsite/src/pixel-animation-baker/pixel-animation-baker/documentation.md

 By default, the tool should be compatible with various Unity built-in features, such as post-processing volume, Renderer Features, Renderer Layer, Line Renderer, etc.

 Please send me an email if you have a problem using a Unity built-in features with the tool.

+> [!TIP]
+> Feel free to add lighting and Post-Processing Volume to Bake Scene!

 > **Scene Post-processing volume**
 > ![PPVolume.png](assets%2FPPVolume.png)